Skip to main content

 }

-For detailed information, refer to the Update API Proxy API reference.
+For more details, refer to the Update API Proxy API reference.

 When creating a new proxy, backend routing information is also defined: